Vounteer Ideas

 Holiday Event Volunteers

-Local news stations and newspapers generally keep a running list of volunteering opportunities during the holidays, including soup kitchens, holiday dinner service to the poor and homeless, clothing drives, food drives, bell ringers dressed as Santa to name a few.
+Local news stations and newspapers generally keep a running list of volunteer opportunities during the holidays, including soup kitchens, holiday dinner service to the poor and homeless, clothing drives, food drives, bell ringers dressed as Santa to name a few.
 Churches, homeless shelters and women's shelters, nursing homes and hospitals are frequently looking for extra hands and spirits to help out during the holidays.
 It may require serving food, or handing out blankets, or collecting clothes.
 Simply pick a holiday and look up the volunteer opportunities.
 There are plenty of volunteer jobs and time commitments to choose from.

 Other Volunteer Opportunities